 Simply hiring an outsourced crew isn’t a silver bullet by itself.
 As with any complex and major project, it requires monitoring and focus.
 It is also complicated to work with totally new people who are unaware of your managing style, company values, and workflows.

-There are a lot of obstacles that you can encounter while cooperating with a vendor.
+There are a lot of obstacles that you can encounter even while cooperating with top software development vendors.
 However, it doesn’t mean that you need to decline outsourcing services at all.
-As they say, forewarned is forearmed, so evaluating possible risk is the right step for a positive experience with outsourcing.
+As they say, forewarned is forearmed, and it’s a point when outsourcing vendor management comes in handy.
+Evaluating possible risks is the right step for a positive experience with outsourcing.
 Let’s look through these challenges.

 Tips on IT outsourcing vendor management